-The biopesticides market is considered to be an emerging market, which is evident from the mergers and acquisitions by the industry giants.
+The market is considered to be an emerging market, which is evident from the mergers and acquisitions by the industry giants.
 The acquisition of the two top companies AgraQuest and Prophyta by Bayer CropScience is one such example and has helped Bayer in making a significant impact on the biopesticides business sector.
 After releasing two products Kodiak® Concentrate and Serenade SOIL® in 2014, it plans to release Requiem™ by the end of 2017.
-The global biopesticides market is expected to reach USD XX million by 2022 from USD 2,466.70 million in 2015, witnessing a double digit market growth during the forecasted period.
+The global biopesticides market was USD 2,466.70 million in 2015 and is likely to witness a double digit market growth during the forecasted period 2017-2022.
 Currently, the market is highly competitive and to create a stronghold in the biopesticides market, many major biopesticides firms are working on strategies to acquire smaller firms.

-The prevalence of chemical or synthetic pesticides in crop protection is expected to continue, however, human, animal and environmental health concerns are also likely to play a key role in driving the growth of the biopesticides market.
+The prevalence of chemical or synthetic pesticides in crop protection is expected to continue, however, human, animal and environmental health concerns are likely to play a key role in driving the growth of the global biopesticides market size.
 Several countries are adopting a stringent approach when it comes to imports, with a special focus on regulating the quantity of pesticide residues.
 As a result, the demand for regulated food safety and quality is increasing, which is another reason for growers to adopt biopesticides is their farming practices.
 Despite their low toxicity and environment impact levels, biopesticides face a major restraint in the form of high costs and low availability.
 In addition to frequent reapplication, due to their short lifespan, different biopesticides need to be used for different pests because of their high specificity towards pests.
 This increases the cost factor for the growers, and in turn proves to be a constraint.